gvanboven/SemanticRoleLabelling/README.md

 * We combine the features from original data and further features to train the model.
 The macro f-score (20.51) is the highest among all.
 Even though the f-score of ARG0 is not the highest among all, but the over all performance of ARG0, ARG1, ARG4 is acceptable.

 To conclude, the overall performance of all the models above is not satisfying as the macro recall, macro precision, macro f-score are not as high as the other classifiers which can achieve more than 50 in macro scores.
 The micro scores of the models are higher than 70 because the label'_' appears a lot in the dataset, which means the dataset is biased.
-We need to look for the benchmark of the srl task using SVM to compare the performance of our models.
+**We need to look for the benchmark of the srl task using SVM to compare the performance of our models.**

+#### Discussion
+Overall, it appears that our chosen approach might not be ideal for this task.
+We decided to combine the argument extraction and classification tasks into one step.
+But as the empty label `_` is highly overrepresented in the data, and all the other labels are much more uncommon, this task might be too difficult for our model to learn.
+Potentially, a better approach would have been to extract the agruments using a rule-based approach, e.g. by taking those tokens that are direct dependents of the predicate.
+Continuing we could have trained a machine learning model on only those token that we have extracted to be arguments, to predict the argument label.
+In this case, the distribution of labels would be less skewed (as there is no `_` label in the data), which might make the classification task less difficult.